ElkonLab/scAPA/README.md

 ### Estimated Run Time

-Running the script on the example files with 30 cores, took approximately 11 hours.
+Running the script on the example files with 30 cores, took approximately 13 hours and 30 minutes.
 Bellow are estimated times (30 cores) for each step of the analysis:

 -   **Step 1a** PCR duplicates removal - approximately 2 hours and 30 minutes.